OzanMuhcu/SUrate/README.md

 ### 3. Install Dependencies
 * flutter pub get

+### !!
+Firebase Configuration !!
+* A Firebase project is required to run the application.
+* Firebase Authentication and Firestore are used as backend services.

 ### 4. Run the Application
 * flutter run

-### 5. How to run tests?
+### 5. Running Tests
--The project includes unit and widget tests to verify core functionalities such as authentication validation, rating logic, and UI behavior.
+- The project includes unit and widget tests to verify core functionalities such as authentication validation, rating logic, and UI behavior.
 To run all tests:
 * flutter test